-Your water is drawn from the Occoquan Reservoir, which is protected and monitored by Fairfax Water in addition to federal, state and local authorities.
+Your water is withdrawn from the Occoquan Reservoir, which is protected and monitored by Fairfax Water in addition to federal, state and local authorities.
 Your water undergoes advanced treatment processes at Fairfax Water's Frederick P. Griffith, Jr. Water Treatment Plant.

-The 2,100-acre Occoquan Reservoir supplies more than 14 million gallons of water a day to PWCSA customers in eastern Prince William County.
+The Occoquan Reservoir supplies 15 million gallons of water a day to PWCSA customers in eastern Prince William County.
+The 2,100-acre lake also serves as a recreational area that welcomes small boats and fishing.